Hyrax GitHub Source Build

 Note that I don't like clicking around to different pages to follow simple directions, so what follows is a short version of the ContOS 6 configuration information we've compiled for people that help us by building RPM packages for Hyrax.
 The complete instructions are in Configure CentOS and describe how to to set up a CentOS 6 machine to build software.
 What follows is the condensed version:

 - Load a basic software development environment

-- yum install java-1.7.0-openjdk java-1.7.0-openjdk-devel ant git gcc-c++ flex bison openssl-devel libuuid-devel readline-devel zlib-devel libjpeg-devel libxml2-devel curl-devel cppunit-devel rpm-devel rpm-build emacs
+- yum install java-1.7.0-openjdk java-1.7.0-openjdk-devel ant git gcc-c++ flex bison openssl-devel libuuid-devel readline-devel zlib-devel libjpeg-devel libxml2-devel curl-devel emacs

-You either need to get and build the Hyrax dependencies from source (see Compile the Hyrax dependencies) or install EPEL for CentOS and then use yum to install the dependencies, with the caveat that as of Hyrax 1.10, EPEL does not have, or does not have a recent enough version of GDAL, Gridfields, or HDF-EOS2 to build our code, so those parts of Hyrax won't build if you go the EPEL route.
-Neither way is too hard; building the source takes a bit longer but results in a more complete server and is required if you're going to build a binary RPM distribution for the server.
+Choice point: You either need to get and build the Hyrax dependencies from source (see Compile the Hyrax dependencies) or install EPEL for CentOS and then use yum to install them, with the caveat that as of Hyrax 1.10, EPEL does not have, or does not have a recent enough version of GDAL Gridfields, HDF-EOS2 or FITS to build our code, so those parts of Hyrax won't build if you got the EPEL route.
+Neither way is too hard, but building the dependencies from source takes longer.
+If you are going to make RPMs, however, please use RPMs for the dependencies so the packages you build mesh with existing RPM package sets.

-- Note: If you installed packages for netcdf, etc., using EPEL as described above, skip this step.
+- Note: If you installed packages for netcdf, etc., using EPEL as decribed above, skip this step.

-Get the hyrax-dependencies git repo and build it.
+And then build it.
 Unlike many source packages, there is no need to run a configure script, just make will do.
 However, the Makefile in this package expects $prefix to be set as described above.
-It will put all of the Hyrax server dependencies in a subdirectory called $prefix/deps.
+It will put all of the Hyrax server dependencies in a subdirectory called deps.